gouniverse/shortcode/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gouniverse/shortcode)](https://goreportcard.com/report/github.com/gouniverse/shortcode)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/gouniverse/shortcode)](https://pkg.go.dev/github.com/gouniverse/shortcode)

+## Introduction

+Shortcodes are a powerful feature that allow you to do complex things with little effort.
+They allow you to embed interactive elements to your webpages or to create complex page layouts with just one line of code.

-Shortcode implementation.
-Convenient for CMS content where you want to add additional functionality.
-Similar to the short codes, as known from WordPress.
+They are very convenient for using in CMS systems, where you may want to give the editors capability to insert complext components, that are usually managed by the backend.

 ## Installation
 ```